 The second of my Disney Dining Plan tips is you do not actually have to use a credit for every member of your party every time you dine.

 For example, one Table Service credit includes:

 - One beverage

-However, if your spouse wants a beverage and entree but no dessert and you want an appetizer and dessert, you two can essentially “share” one Table Service credit and just pay for the appetizer out-of-pocket.
+However, if your spouse wants a beverage and entree and you want an appetizer and dessert, you two can essentially “share” one Table Service credit and just pay for your appetizer out-of-pocket.

 This can really help you get the full value of the plan, save your credits for a Signature restaurant, and avoid wasting food (a common complaint about the plan).

-Though there are certain dining locations that give you the best value in terms of your dining credits, I would suggest that you don’t let this fact drive your decisions about where to eat on vacation.
+There are definitely certain dining locations that give you the best value on the Disney Dining Plan.
+That said, I would suggest that you don’t let this fact drive your decisions about where to eat on vacation.